 Enablers will often blame other people for the person’s bad behavior.
 If you find yourself instinctually siding with the addicted person at all times you may be an enabler.

 Someone with an addiction needs to take accountability for their actions and take steps to improve their lives.
 This, of course, is harder if you insinuate that their behaviors are OK by blaming others.

 6. You provide financial assistance.

-There's nothing wrong with extending financial help to a loved one from time to time, especially if your personal finances allow you to help.
-However, if they use the money impulsively, recklessly, or on harmful things, giving money despite all these is considered enabling.
+There's nothing wrong with extending financial help to a loved one from time to time.
+However, if they always use the money irresponsibly, giving money is enabling.